What You Need To Know: Facebook Marketing

-Since Facebook is one of the largest social media platforms in the world, Facebook marketing has become one of the biggest digital channels in terms of new opportunities.
+Since Facebook is one of the largest social media platforms in the world, Facebook business marketing has become one of the biggest digital channels in terms of new opportunities.
 The platform offers a variety of different paid and organic tools for brands to surface themselves to Facebook's sprawling user base.
 As with any other digital channel, there are certain things a marketing manager has to do to optimize for discoverability.

 What are Facebook ads?